z3ntu/lucaweiss.eu_source/content/post/2024-06-24-eSIM-manager-for-mobile-Linux.md

 eSIMs on Qualcomm phones running postmarketOS, and today I'm happy to announce that version 0.1 of my eSIM Manager is available!

+This should work on any phone with Qualcomm SoC (unless it's very old and not using QRTR) which has an eSIM chip built-in or with a removable eSIM card inserted.

 The source code can be found on [Codeberg](https://codeberg.org/lucaweiss/lpa-gtk) and the package is now also available in [Alpine Linux